Heckie75/kodi-addon-sane-scanner/README.md

 * send PDF as email attachment
 * print document
 * view PDF documents located in archive folder (PDF files in general!)
-* rename PDF documents in archive folder
+* rename and delete PDF documents in archive folder via context menu

 Here are some screenshots.